 How does Easter represent the authority of the Church of England?

 Very simple.
 Easter was a Roman Catholic holiday also celebrated by the Church of England.
 However, Passover is a Jewish holiday that honors Jewish tradition, not Anglican tradition.
-This is just a small, but blatant example of KJV bias.
+This is just a small but blatant example of KJV bias.

-In saying all this, you may be surprised to know that the KJV is one of my favorite translations.
+Despite saying all this, you may be surprised to know that the KJV is one of my favorite translations.

 Perhaps you’ve wondered why it seems to be so easy to remember famous verses out of the KJV?
 It’s because of its poetic nature, which makes it resonate in your mind more than the dry modern English versions of today.